 Otherwise, there is always some uncertainty or misunderstanding about what is truly going on.
 You know the necessary reaction and can execute it with it.

 Now, you know how to select a camera system for school buses with confidence.

 If you have a question about these systems or your own system, please pop your question down there!
 We are happy to answer all intelligently asked questions.

 So you want to know more about how the next generation of school buses keeps students safe and engaged on the bus?
-Check out Kocchi’s school bus camera systems or talk to one of our experts for more information!
+Check out Kocchi’s school bus camera, school bus camera systems or talk to one of our experts for more information!